4 Perfect Charlottesville Outings for the Holidays

 One of Charlottesville’s great discoveries, whether you live here or are visiting for the first time, is the Ix Art Park.
 Named for the family who once owned a textile mill on the site, the area has in recent years become a special project for local developer and arts provocateur Ludwig Kuttner and his partners.
 And their magnanimity glows for all to enjoy.

 The Art Park makes art a daily reality by offering opportunities for cultural exposure and education as an experience, through a continuously evolving outdoor patio space and extensive Art Yard.
 Free to all, the space guides you into play areas, an al fresco reading room, arresting sculptures, and the “Before I Die Wall,” among others.
 Specially curated for both the season and the pandemic, the Winter Wonder Walk will delight any art enthusiast.
 Nearby, and indoors, The Looking Glass is a unique and immersive indoor art experience that invites you to explore an interactive “enchanted forest” of sound, light, and color.
-Currently open on Saturdays only, from 10am-8pm, tickets are $15 for adults, $12 for ages 4-13.
+Currently open on Thursday thru Sunday from 4-8pm, tickets are $15 for adults, $12 for ages 4-13.

 A Self-Guided Tour of UVA’s Grounds